 From Syria to Cambridge University

-Studying with a mobile phone instead of textbooks, Abdullah Kattineh battled power outages and poverty to get his university place.
+Studying with a mobile phone instead of textbooks in Syria, Abdullah Kattineh got into Cambridge.

-The Syrian student from the government-controlled Tartus area recently started studying an undergraduate degree at Corpus Christi College.

 -